 The methods and materials for teaching communication skills in the elementary grades.
-Prerequisites: Completion of the English core courses (EH 1301, EH 1302, HU 2310, EH 2303/2304) and admission into the Teacher Education Program.
+Prerequisites: Completion of the English core courses (EH 1301, EH 1302, HU 2310, EH 2303/2304), Fundamentals of Reading, Diagnostic and Prescriptive Reading, and admission into the Teacher Education Program.
 Offered every fall.

-ED 3334 Fine Arts in the Elementary School
+ED 3344 Fine Arts in the Elementary School

 The methods, materials, and purposes for teaching music and art at the elementary level.
 Prerequisite: Admission into the Teacher Education Program.
-Offered every spring.
+Offered every fall.